Bishop's College (Sri Lanka): Moving into the future (1955–2000)

-In 1955 the sisters, due to the non-availability of personnel, gave up guiding the school.
-The school thereafter had its policy determined by a board of governors with the Bishop of Colombo as chairman.
+In 1955 the sisters ceased to run the school, and a board of governors took over, with the bishop of Colombo as chairman.
 L. Y. Pode was appointed principal.
-In 1959 Bishop's College had the first Ceylonese principal, A. C. B. (Amabel) Jayasuriya, and with her came a new identity to the school.
+In 1959 Bishop's College had its first Ceylonese principal, A. C. B. (Amabel) Jayasuriya.
 With a focus on national culture, she introduced the practice that the students of other faiths should commence their day with their own religious observance, as the Christians did, and have their own societies and celebrate their own festivals.
 She had a school song composed in Sinhala and set to oriental music.
 A Hewisi Band was trained to complement the Western Band.
 The activities of societies were in Sinhala, and in Tamil as the Tamil stream came up the school were on par with the English which had been a long-established tradition.